Lifestyle Changes to Improve Fertility

 Understanding your fertility cycle can improve your chance of conception.
 Timing intercourse can help improve conception, but it does not affect fertility.

-It is known that some water- based lubricants and any lubricant that contains a spermicide are to be avoided.
-There are sperm friendly lubricant that won’t affect sperm motility.
+It is known that some water-based lubricants and any lubricant that contains a spermicide are to be avoided.
+There are sperm-friendly lubricants that won’t affect sperm motility.